 Back to Compare

-|Action level exceedances must be reported to consumer
+|Action level exceedances must be reported to consumers

 |Under the federal Lead and Copper Rule, the results of lead testing must be reported to the people who receive water from the sampling location within 30 days of receiving the results, and public notification and education is required if lead concentrations exceed the action level in more than 10 percent of taps sampled.

-Testing results must be reported to local public health agencies
+|Lead in drinking water test results must be reported to local public health agencies

 |Indiana does not require lead in drinking water tests to be reported to public health agencies.

-Schools and Childcare facilities required to test for lead*
+|Schools and childcare facilities are required to test for lead in drinking water*

-Action level at or below 12 ppb*^
+|Action level is at or below 12 ppb*^

 |Indiana does not have a more protective action level for lead in drinking water than the federal action level of 15 ppb.

-Action level at or below 5ppb in schools and daycare centers*^
+|Action level is at or below 5 ppb for schools and childcare facilities*^

-|Indiana does not have a more protective action level for lead in schools than the federal action level of 15 ppb.
+|Indiana does not have a more protective action level for lead in schools and childcare facilities than the federal action level of 15 ppb.

-|Service line material inventory required
+|Service line material inventory is required under state law

 |Indiana does not prohibit partial lead service line reporting or replacement.